 New video work about presenting my authentic autistic self in my art practice.
 I explore NOT performing neurotypicality, in my studio, and through my own video explorations.

-Photographs taken in the porch of a church at dusk.
-Playing with character and atmosphere.
 Finding myself alone in the location with an iPhone for a set period of time it became a mini film set/studio.
-The top image feels to me like a character in a TV show – “I’m leaving you Ronaldo….” my eyes seem to say.

 Objects found today which speak…With all the forms I use as an artist I sometimes forget that the principle source of my inspiration is object work.
 No matter what I do it all springs from the objects around me and, of course, the ghosts of the past echoing through them.
 Today was anContinue reading “The psychic vibration of the object…”